7tl7qns7ch/SNU-B36-EX/README.md

 Train set is colored by black, test set is colored by red, and numbers colored by green are empty set.
 ![](https://github.com/7tl7qns7ch/SNU-B36-EX/blob/master/figures/data_classes_number.PNG)

-**raw_audio** and **raw_audio_196_209** are the raw audio files.
-Note that number of the file name are not relevant with classes number.
-Here number of file names are just for ordering during the data collection.